-NOTE: Contact Contact Technical Support or Contact Sales for the GCB images and YAML files.
+Note: Contact Contact Technical Support or Contact Sales for the GCB images and YAML files.

 1. In your Kubernetes orchestrator, edit the GCB Controller image name, commands, and other required information into your YAML file.
-The following is sample data that can be entered in your YAML file.
+The following is sample data from the YAML file.
 Edit your YAML file based on the sample given below.
 Do not copy and paste this content into your YAML file: